Design & Technology, Strategy & Organization January 24, 2018

 1. Experience first: the interface wins

 Bunq is a good example of a winning interface.
 Whether it is about opening an account or applying for a bank card: it all works great.
 Bunq is not actually a bank, but a technology company in finance.
-They are very small compared to the big banks, but in our opinion they outclass all major banks in the field of customer journey.
+They are very small compared to the big banks, but in our opinion, they outclass all major banks in the field of customer journey.
 They think about it.
 You can create different pots of money at Bunq and link your debit card.
-From the customer community came the remark that it is too much work to switch accounts when you are at the checkout and thus improved Bunq the interface by linking several PINs to those pots of money.
+From the customer, community came the remark that it is too much work to switch accounts when you are at the checkout and thus improved Bunq the interface by linking several PINs to those pots of money.
 Bunq thinks very service-minded from the interface and will win in that area.
-It will not be long before Bunq will also apply her model to taking out insurance.
-The interface is therefore becoming increasingly important, because financial products are somewhat commoditised.
+It will not be long before Bunq also applies her model to taking out insurance.
+The interface is, therefore, becoming increasingly important because financial products are somewhat commoditized.
 The content does not differ much among suppliers.
-It is therefore more about tailor-made services.
-People are now often insured per package, but do not know what is sitting in that package.
+It is, therefore, more about tailor-made services.
+People are now often insured per package but do not know what is sitting in that package.
 We go from packages to modules.
 That also makes people more aware of the value of what they insure.

 2. The bank as a launch platform for startups

 Almost every major bank / financial institution is experimenting to design new products and services putting the experience first, of which we increasingly see doing really well, such as Tikkie and New10, both initiatives of ABN AMRO.
 Rabobank recently launched Peaks (investing with your change) and Tellow (administrative application for self-employed people).
 In the field of insurance, there is POT from Reaal (insuring freelancers), and internationally, for example, we see the English Revolut and the Polish N26, a kind of Bunq but bigger.
 Banks and insurance companies are en masse in fintechs because they see the PSD2 regulations coming up and know that they will otherwise be overtaken left and right.
 It is another way to add value to the services they provide.